Configuring PowerFlow Applications for the ThousandEyes SyncPack

 TIP: It is best practice to set this field to "%M" to view the full message value.

-- Optionally, you can click the tab, where you can define specific devices or device groups for which the event should not appear.
+1. Optionally, you can use the configuration options under Suppressions to define specific devices or device groups for which the event should not appear.

 Configuring PowerFlow